SergeiPatiakin/dobkapapp/README.md

 - Next time you open the app, simply click 'sync' again to process new activity statements.
 Dobkapapp should remember which activity statements it has already processed to avoid duplicate filings
 - When a filing has been submitted to ePorezi, mark the filing as 'Filed' and enter the payment reference

   <img src = "docs/screenshot7.png" width = 234>
-- When a filing has been paid, mark it as 'paid'
+- When a filing has been paid, mark it as 'Paid'